VeraMendes/VeraMendes.github.io/_posts/2019-09-11-Make-explanatory-Visualizations.md

 ![My plot](img/plot%20recreation.png)

-### Not too bad for my first plotting experience trying new tools!I hope to be able to do much better soon.
+### Not too bad for my first plotting experience trying new tools!
+I hope to be able to do much better soon.